ahenrij/efficient-detection-intermittent-job-failures/README.md

 python src/models/run.py --project veloren --shots 1 --seed 1
 ```

-Results are appended to the `data/results/veloren.csv` file.
-Actual results obtained for the Veloren project during our experiments are recorded in `data/results/veloren_saved.csv`.
+FSL Results are appended to the `data/results/runs/veloren.csv` file.
+FSL results obtained on the Veloren project during our experiments are recorded in `data/results/runs/veloren_saved.csv`.

 During our experiments we used the following values for each argument: